 The Waste King Quick & Hot Elite Series Hot Water Dispenser that I’ll be installing pulls 10.8 AMPs.
 I could have used a 15 AMP ground fault circuit breaker because 10.8 AMPs is a 72% load factor on a 15 AMP circuit, well below the recommended 80% circuit loading in the National Electrical Code (NEC).

 So why install a 20 AMP circuit breaker instead of a 15 AMP breaker?
-Mainly for personal preference, because I wanted a dedicated 20 AMP outlet in the kitchen.
-Might be convenient if I wanted to run a heavy power tool in the future, just unplug the hot water dispenser and run an extension cord to whatever I’m doing.
+It’s mainly a personal preference because I wanted a dedicated 20 AMP outlet in the kitchen.
+A 20 AMP circuit would be convenient if I wanted to run a heavy power tool in the future, just unplug the hot water dispenser and run an extension cord to whatever I’m doing.

 Comparing the 15- versus 20 AMP branch circuits: